 3 Sorting and searching

-Simple trees, tree search algorithms, tree representations (XML, JSON)
+Simple trees, binary trees, tree search algorithms, tree representations in memory.

 Teaching and Learning Work Loads